marcw/bezier_curve/README.md

 I am interested in making this the most useful ruby library for working with bezier curves.
 If you need help, or have a suggestion for improvement, feel free to file an issue on Github (https://github.com/marcuserronius/bezier_curve/), or contact me directly.

+## Note

+This project was forked from https://github.com/marcuserronius/bezier_curve/.